julianadiasvs/word/www/wp-content/plugins/wpforms-lite/readme.txt

 Syed Balkhi

 == Changelog ==

+= 1.6.1 =
+- Added: Display a list of scheduled actions on WPForms > Tools > Scheduled Actions page.
+- Added: Multiple select option for Dropdown field (off by default).
+- Added: New Modern style option for Dropdown field (off by default).
+- Added: Support Smart Tags in form descriptions.
+- Fixed: Properly handle multiple clicks on various accordion-like elements on Form Builder and Settings > Integrations pages.
+- Fixed: Remove all the plugin-related information on uninstall from the DB when opted-in in plugin settings.
+- Fixed: Replace all new lines characters with spaces in notification email subjects (e.g., when an address field value is used in a subject via a smart tag).
+- Fixed: Make sure the plugin doesn't crash when `iconv` PHP extension is not installed on a server.
+- Fixed: Properly handle fields with choices with new lines in their labels when connected to Conditional Logic.
+- Fixed: Google Invisible v2 reCAPTCHA should show Submit Button Processing Text when the form is submitted.
+- Fixed: Display the list of countries in the "Countries" preset and in the Address field in alphabetical order regardless of the current site language.

 = 1.6.0.2 =
 - Fixed: The default value 0 (zero) of the Paragraph Text field does not display on the frontend.